cjdoris/ExactpAdics/docs/exact-p-adic-fields.md

 > {:.ret}
 {:.intrinsic}

-The smallest element of xs, and its index.
+The smallest element of `xs`, and its index.

 **Parameters**
 - `Strategy`